Frequently Asked Questions

 The Festival shuttle buses depart approximately every 15–20 minutes between 9am and 6pm.
 In lieu of payment, we welcome tap-and-go donations (using credit and debit cards) onboard.
 These donations go towards ensuring the Festival is an accessible event.
 The Festival shuttle buses are wheelchair accessible.

 Is there parking at the Festival Precinct?

-Street parking is limited in Eveleigh and Chippendale.
+Street parking is limited in Eveleigh.
 Casual parking is available at Shepherd Street Carpark in the evenings and on the weekend.
-The carpark is a seven-minute walk from Carriageworks and a three-minute walk from the Seymour Centre.
+The carpark is approximately a 10-minute walk from Carriageworks.

 Where can I go for assistance or information during Festival week?

-Please visit our Information Booths located at Carriageworks or the Seymour Centre, or talk to one of our friendly volunteers.
+Please visit our Information Booths located at Carriageworks, or talk to one of our friendly volunteers.